December In The Vegie Patch

 Mint, thyme, lemon balm, roses, chamomile and oregano are lush and ripe for harvest right now.
 Catch leaf herbs before they flower, and flower herbs when they are at their height of perfection.
 Pick them in the morning after the dew has dried but before the sun burns off their oils.
 I dry them in my dehydrator.

-They will dry perfectly well, hanging in small bunches or laying in single layers in baskets or woven trays, somewhere warm, airy and out of direct sunlight.
+They dry perfectly well, hanging in small bunches or laying in single layers in baskets or woven trays, somewhere warm, airy and out of direct sunlight.

 Jars of homegrown herbs are super useful for winter in cooking, medicine and herb teas.
 They make lovely christmas pressys too.